KokoseiJ/BUFEP/specs/BUFEP_v_alpha3_spec_draft_20220705.md

 ### Fletcher-32:

-4 Bytes of Fletcher-32 checksum calculated from (header EXCLUDING checksum + payload)
+4 Bytes of Fletcher-32 checksum calculated from (header EXCLUDING first 4 bytes AND checksum + payload)

 ---